Last Updated on June 7, 2023 by lindseymahoney

 I am digging the rich, moody paint colors trend and am craving this design aesthetic even more as we head into Fall!
-I love how the perfect paint color can warm up a room and give it a cozy vibe.

 Last Fall I painted our dining room a dark gray and it is still one of my favorite rooms in our house.
 Check out some of the best moody paint colors to try in your home this year.

 Moody paint colors aren’t just your standard dark blues and warm greens.
 In my opinion, any color can become “moody” when it is desaturated and has more gray undertones.

 These colors tend to have an LRV lower than 50 and easily create a cozy atmosphere in a space.

 The descriptors “muddy”, “muted” or “earthy” are often used when describing these moody colors because they look like colors that can be found in nature.

 As a reminder, LRV tells us how much light a color absorbs on a scale from 0 to 100.
 The lower the number, the less light the color will reflect and will therefore feel darker.

 The higher the LRV number, the more reflective the color, making a space feel lighter and brighter.